dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 With the development of larger/high density screens for android phones such, they have begun to be used for many apps, that want to support smaller and larger screens with content that can adapt automatically to screen size, beyond the standard android resource model.

 <mark style="background: #AD21D9;">A fragment is:</mark>
-- like a kind of subactivity that’s displayed inside an activity’s layout.
+- like a kind of sub-activity that’s displayed inside an activity’s layout.
-- It has Java/Kotlin code that controls its behavior, and an associated layout that defines its appearance.
+- It has Java/Kotlin code that controls its behaviour, and an associated layout that defines its appearance.
 - Fragments can't live on their own.
 They must be hosted by an activity or another fragment.

 <mark style="background: #AD21D9;">While your activity is in the STARTED lifecycle state or higher:</mark>